VollmerLab/16S_Florida_Tank_Analysis/README.md

 - lmer model with formula of "log2_cpm ~ treatment + (1 | genotype) + (1 | tank)"
 - examine fdr corrected p-values for treatment, genotype, and tank: only keep ASVs w/ significant effect of treatment
 - make planned comparisons, then group ASVs into early/late/continuous and probiotic/opportunist/pathogen based on expected profiles for those strategies

+**Early Pathogen:** differs at T3 between Disease-Exposed Susceptible and Disease-Exposed Resistant AND differs at T3 between Disease-Exposed Susceptible and all other T3 treatments
+**Late Pathogen:** differs at T7 between Disease-Exposed Susceptible and Disease-Exposed Resistant AND differs at T7 between Disease-Exposed Susceptible and all other T7 treatments
+**Continuous Pathogen:** meets criteria for both early and late pathogens

+**Early Opportunist:** differs at T3 between Disease-Exposed and Healthy-Exposed
+**Late Opportunist:** differs at T7 between Disease-Exposed and Healthy-Exposed
+**Continuous Opportunist:** meets criteria for both early and late opportunists

+**Probiotic:** differs at T0 between susceptible and resistant AND differs at T3 between Disease-Exposed Susceptible and Disease-Exposed Resistant AND differs at T7 between Disease-Exposed Susceptible and Disease-Exposed Resistant

 ![plot](./Figures/venn_nm.png)